1. What can I do if Coding does not work in my car?

 - For welcome lights, the light switch has to be set to A or 2

 - After coding, control units are often restarted.
-This can lead to certain functions needed to be reactivated (one-touch signal in iDrive, signal lights when un-/locking in iDrive, etc.)
+This can lead to certain functions needing to be reactivated (one-touch signal in iDrive, signal lights when un-/locking in iDrive, etc.)

 Control units do not know all the built-in equipment of a vehicle.
 It is possible that coding has been accepted without the necessary equipment for this coding being installed.